SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 > Gather into components those classes that change for the same reasons and at the same time.
 Separate into different components those classes that change at different times and for different reasons.

 > Gather together those things that change at the same times and for the same reasons.
-Separate those things tjat change at different times or for different reasons.
+Separate those things that change at different times or for different reasons.

-This is **SRP (Single Responsibilty Principe) for components**.
+This is **SRP (Single Responsibility Principe) for components**.

 * Most applications, maintainability is more important than reusability.
 * Remember, don't overdo DRY.
 * Place code together that can't move orthogonally from each other and always moves in parallel.
 * Also associates with the **OCP (Open Closed Principle)**.

-#### CRP: The Commong Reuse Principle
+#### CRP: The Common Reuse Principle

 > Don't force users of a component to depend on things they don't need.